federicobozzini/unige-advanced-data-management/README.md

 q1: a report of the fluctuation of a currency (XXX) rate against the dollar in a specified time period.

   SELECT cr.fromcurrencycode,
-    cr.tocurrencycode
+    cr.tocurrencycode,
     cr.averagerate
   FROM	sales.currencyrate cr
   WHERE	cr.fromcurrencycode = 'USD'
   AND cr.tocurrencycode = 'XXX'
   AND cr.currencyratedate BETWEEN ('YYY', 'ZZZ')

+q2: a report of the average rate of a currency (XXX) rate against the dollar in a specified time period.

+  SELECT cr.fromcurrencycode,
+    cr.tocurrencycode,
+    AVG(cr.averagerate)
+  FROM	sales.currencyrate cr
+  WHERE	cr.fromcurrencycode = 'USD'
+  AND cr.tocurrencycode = 'XXX'
+  AND cr.currencyratedate BETWEEN ('YYY', 'ZZZ')
+  GROUP BY cr.fromcurrencycode, cr.tocurrencycode

-q2: calculates the total amount of sales made last year by all the sales people.
+q3: calculates the total amount of sales made last year by all the sales people.

   SELECT	SUM(saleslastyear)
   FROM	sales.salesperson

-q3: gives as result the number of customers that a sales person has come in contact through his career.
+q4: gives as result the number of customers that a sales person has come in contact through his career.

   SELECT	businessentityid,
     COUNT(distinct customerid) as customernum